al1sant0s/tstorgb/README.md

 To produce animated images with a refresh rate of 30 fps, for example:

 ```
-tstorgb --search_zip --animated 33 --output_extension webp path/to/Images path/to/sprites
+tstorgb --zip --animated 33 --extension webp path/to/Images path/to/sprites
 ```

 ## Image quality

 For lossy image formats like jpeg, the --quality option determines the level of overral quality of the images.
-Its values can go from 1 to 100.
+Its values can go from 0 to 100.
 The following will produce a webp (in lossy mode) with 95% of quality.
 ```
-tstorgb --search_zip --quality 95 --output_extension web path/to/Images path/to/sprites
+tstorgb --zip --quality 95 --extension web path/to/Images path/to/sprites
 ```

 ## Grouping images